International Vulture Awareness Day

 What’s the problem?

-You can help by sharing what you know with others, and be sure to join us on September 7 to learn more about what you can do to protect vultures around the globe, as well as right here at home in Georgia.
+You can help by telling others how important vultures are and sharing your favorite vulture facts and photos on social media using the hashtags #VultureSAFE and #SaveOurScavengers.
+Be sure to join us on September 7 to learn more about what you can do to protect vultures around the globe, as well as right here at home in Georgia.